FlolabsInnovationsGroup/FloBrain/Hook up OpenAI Whisper API in backend/README.md

 pytest
 ```
 The tests use mocking to run without needing API keys or an internet connection.

-## Measuring Test Coverage

-This project adheres to a high standard of quality by enforcing >90% test coverage for its core service logic.
-This ensures that the code is reliable and that new changes can be made with confidence.

 ### How to Run the Coverage Report